Panel/Holoviews Learning Aid

 Try out the app below.
 It's a mortgage calculator app allowing you to see your mortgage payment, amortization schedule, and principal paid over time.

-Note: For the app below to work in JupyterLab, you'll need to run jupyter labextension install @pyviz/jupyterlab_pyviz in the terminal to install the needed Labs extension.
-This is not needed if running in a Jupyter notebook outside of JupyterLab.
+install the needed Labs extension.
+This is not needed if running in a Jupyter

 The app above was built with Python, and without directly writing any CSS or Javascript.
 Panel and Holoviews are a great way for data scientists or others to build a web app.
 This learning aid is designed to demonstrate some common usage, and encourage you to build your own app from there.